 Temperature measurement for AMD CPUs

-Temperature monitoring on current AMD processors differs from that on Intel CPUs in two ways:
+Temperature monitoring on current AMD processors differs from that on Intel CPUs in some ways:

-- the tempeature sensor does not read real physical CPU temperature, so that there can be a rather large temperature difference between the measured and real CPU temperature -- especially if the CPU is idle.
+- CPUs before Ryzen: the tempeature sensor does not read real physical CPU temperature, so that there can be a rather large temperature difference between the measured and real CPU temperature -- especially if the CPU is idle.

 Because of this limitation of AMD CPUs Argus Monitor only displays one temperature graph for all CPU cores; the overview tab shows all CPU cores having the same temperature.